MicrosoftDocs/fabric-docs/docs/governance/domains.md

 ### Delegated settings

 Some tenant-level settings can potentially be overridden at the domain level.
 To see these settings, select the **Delegated Settings** tab on the domain's [configuration page](#configure-a-domain).
-To override a setting, expand the setting you want to override.

 The following admin settings can potentially be overridden.

 #### Certification settings